faizilham/msc-thesis/main/ch6_collection_extension.typ

 We choose to keep this behavior since we do not have proper alias tracking.
 For example, the identity function is annotated as $(ann(omega) x) -> ann(omega) x andef {1 |-> UT}$, implying that the function utilizes the input and creates a new value with the same previous utilization, even if it is not actually the case.

 The most important change to the transfer functions is to the function call node case.
 First, we update the Instantiate function to require the utilization status of each argument and also return the unification environment $Gamma$.
-Next, we update all utilization variable $omega$ occurring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization status assigned to $omega$.
+Next, we update all utilization variable $omega$ occurring in $yp$ and $Gamma$ to its replacement value; this is used later by the analysis to infer the required utilization status assigned to $omega$.
 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= (("MarkFV" compose "MarkArgs" compose "MarkCall")(sp), ypo), "where:"\
   &wide "MarkCall(s)" &&= sp[f |-> u_ret | f in "Cons"]\